SVGator/SDK/svgator-frontend/README.md

 This JS SDK lets your users connect their SVGator account with your application.
 Please note that SVGator **strongly recommends the usage of the Frontend SDK** over direct API calls.

 ### Before You Start
+<a href="http://example.com" target="_blank">example</a>

 In order to use SVGator's API & SDKs, one first must obtain an SVGator Application.
-To do so, please email [contact@svgator.com](mailto:contact@svgator.com?subject=SVGator%20Application%20Request&body=Dear%20Support%2C%0D%0A%0D%0AMy%20name%20is%20%5BJOHN%2FJANE%20DOE%5D%20from%20%5BCOMPANY%2C%20INC.%5D.%0D%0APlease%20add%20an%20SVGator%20application%20to%20my%20account%20of%20%5BEMAIL%40COMPANY.COM%5D%2C%20in%20order%20to%20offer%20my%20users%20to%20connect%20their%20SVGator%20accounts%20with%20my%20software.), providing your SVGator account ID and the desired usage of your SVGator application.
+To do so, please email [contact@svgator.com](mailto:contact@svgator.com?subject=SVGator%20Application%20Request&body=Dear%20Support%2C%0D%0A%0D%0AMy%20name%20is%20%5BJOHN%2FJANE%20DOE%5D%20from%20%5BCOMPANY%2C%20INC.%5D.%0D%0APlease%20add%20an%20SVGator%20application%20to%20my%20account%20of%20%5BEMAIL%40COMPANY.COM%5D%2C%20in%20order%20to%20offer%20my%20users%20to%20connect%20their%20SVGator%20accounts%20with%20my%20software.){:target="_blank" rel="noopener"}, providing your SVGator account ID and the desired usage of your SVGator application.

 The API keys one should receive are:
 - The Application ID, used as "app_id" in requests, prefixed with "ai_", followed by 32 alphanumeric chars; i.e. `ai_b1357de7kj1j3ljd80aadz1eje782f2k`